OliverCarranza/Rainbow-Six-Battles/README.md

 # Rainbow-Six-Battles
 Mobile Game Programming Final Project

+This project is for Game Programming 2024 and begins 2/8/2024.
+Main Contributors are Oliver Carranza, Major Andrews, and Josiah Matthews.
+We want to recreate the game plants vs. zombies but use characters from the game Rainbow Six Seige.